agentjsmith/se577/docs/ADRs/005_authn.md

 audience.
 Many different clients on many different platforms support this method.
 We will use SSH Public Key Authentication as our sole method of user authentication.
 We will allow our users to add additional public keys to their account and manage those once logged in.
+These are all major **Usability** wins at little cost.

 ## Status
 Accepted